vanklompf/vanklompf.github.io/_posts/2019-12-02-shrinking-structure-part2.md

 ---

 In [the last post](/blog/shrinking-structure-part1) we have been looking on to how size of data, specifically packet descriptors, impacts processing performance.
 As it turns out, reducing data size is really important in gaining speed.
-In today's post I will try to present few additional, more aggressive and intrusive methods to reduce data size.
+In today's post I will try to present few additional, more aggressive and intrusive methods to further reduce structure size.

 ## Know your data